Positive-Future/positive-future.github.io/content/en/laureates/2021/Papillon perdu.md

 image: "/michal-mrozek-y0itdawgbxi-unsplash.jpg"
 copyright: ''
 jury_notes:
+- firstname: Antoine
+  lastname: Buéno
+  text: In this story it's the ending that interested me, it's a bit of a surprise
+    for the reader.
+This is a quality that one likes to find in a short story.
 - firstname: Celia
   lastname: Blauel
   text: This was definitely one of the best stories I had to read.
 Because for many